Semyon Krivoshein: Battle of Kursk

-Krivoshein's forces were in dire technical disadvantage to German panzers.
-Against his corps, the Germans deployed their powerful Tiger I tanks, armed with 88mm guns that ranged approximately two kilometers.
-The Soviet tank T-34 had a smaller 76.2 mm gun with a shorter range of fire.
-On the first day of battle, on 1943 July 6, the Germans used Tigers together with enormous Ferdinand assault guns in an attack on Krivoshein.
-After fierce, tenacious fighting, by the end of the day German panzers penetrated Soviet defenses in the junction between 3rd Mechanized Corps and 6th Tank Corps, but Soviet tanks held the ground.
-The next morning, on July 7, Hoth sent the bulk of German panzers against Krivoshein.
-In their turn, Katukov and Vatutin fed Krivoshein with reinforcements.
+Krivoshein's forces were in a technical disadvantage to German heavy tanks.
+Against his corps, the Germans deployed the Tiger I tanks, armed with 88mm guns that could fire up to 2 kilometers.
+The Soviet at the time fielded a version of the T-34 tank which had a weaker 76.2mm gun with a shorter range of fire.
+On the first day of battle, on July 6, 1943, the Germans used Tigers together with Ferdinand assault guns in an attack against Krivoshein's 3rd Mechanized Corp.
+After fierce fighting, by the end of the day German forces penetrated Soviet defenses in the junction between the 3rd Mechanized Corps and 6th Tank Corps, but Soviet forces managed to stabilize the deteriorating situation.
+The next morning, on July 7, Hoth sent the bulk of German armor against Krivoshein's 3rd Mechanized Corp.
+In turn, Katukov and Vatutin sent Krivoshein reinforcements.
 In a pitched battle Krivoshein withstood the German assault.
-By the end of the day a German aerial reconnaissance reported to Hoth: "The Russians are not falling back.
-They stand there on line.
-Our tanks are stopped.
-They are burning."